dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 By the proposal of this DIP,
 in a warrant attribute context, a call to a functional is valid with respect to the warrant attribute if, and only if,
-1. the functional is annotated (possibly implicitly or inferred) with that warrant attribute (current state) — and
+1. the functional is annotated (possibly implicitly or inferred) with that warrant attribute (current state); and
 2. the types of all arguments that bind to `const`, `inout`, or `immutable` eFP/D type parameters are annotated (possibly implicitly or inferred) with that warrant attribute.